Intro to Web Scraping Using Selenium Grid

 In summary, Selenium Grid is a remote server that executes WebDriver commands, allowing for running various headless browser scripts in parallel.

 In this guide, we've taken a look at a major web scraping problem - how to speed up selenium web scrapers using Selenium Grid service.
-We explore docker setup, selenium grid configuration and how to use it for concurrent web scraping with Python.
-In overall, Selenium Grid is a powerful tool when it comes to Selenium scaling but it can be challenging to use in concurrent Python.
+We started by exploring installing Selenium Grid on docker, its configuration and how to use it for concurrent web scraping with Python.
+In summary, Selenium Grid is a powerful tool for Selenium scaling but can be challenging to use in concurrent Python.

 Related Posts